diego-conti/hlidskjalf/README.md

 		}
 	}

-The effect of this declaration is to ignore, when reading work script output, every row such that either column 6 contains the string Hugin or column 5 matches exactly the string Hugin.
+The effect of this declaration is to ignore, when reading work script output, every row such that either column 6 contains the string Huginn or column 5 matches exactly the string Muninn.

 ### Range columns
 Input columns may contain ranges, as in the following: